-- Form into a ball and transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
+- Rest Period 1: Form into a ball and transfer to a large oiled bowl, cover with a warm, damp towel and let rise for 1 hour.
 (It’s best to let the dough rise in a warmer area of your kitchen).

-- To help the dough rise better, I put it inside the oven which I pre-heated to 110F.
-Once it reached the 110F, I stopped/canceled it.
-DO NOT forget to stop it, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
+- To help the dough rise better, pre-heat the oven to 110F then turn if OFF.
+Do NOT forget to turn if OFF, you only want the oven to warm up for the dough to rise, you do not want to dough to be baked.
 Some oven has a proofing setting, mine doesn’t, so this is my trick.
 Put the dough inside the pre-heated oven.

-- Take the dough out from the bowl, and manually knead it for 1-2 minutes just to remove the air.
+- Knead Again: Take the dough out from the bowl, and manually knead it for 1-2 minutes just to remove the air.

-- Roll and flatten the bread then sprinkle grated cheese and chili flakes on top.
+- Roll and flatten the doughd then sprinkle grated cheese and chili flakes on top.

 - Roll the dough into a log shape(starting from the end close to you, the shorter end) and then cut and divide into 15 pieces.